The Kolmogorov N-width for linear transport: Exact representation and the influence of the data: Preliminaries

 \subsection{Sobolev spaces of broken order}

-Our main goal is to relate the decay of the Kolmogorov $N$-width to the regularity of the solution w.r.t.\ the parameter.
-To this end, we consider the Sobolev space of order $r>0$ by
+\rev{Our aim is to} relate the decay of the Kolmogorov $N$-width to the regularity of the parameter-dependent solutions. \rev{To this end, we define the $H^r(\OP)$-norm by the $H^r(\OP)$-seminorm\footnote{By first defining the fractional derivative $g^{(r)} \in L_2(\OP)$, the seminorm can also be defined as $\lvert g \rvert_{H^r(\OP)} := \| g^{(r)} \|_{L_2(\OP)}$.
+But we will not need the explicit (weak) fractional derivative for the estimates.} of broken order $r\geq0$ by